 - Hearing care: Covered expenses include medically necessary hearing exams and up to one hearing aid for each ear, per year.
 Coverage for hearing aids is limited to basic hearing aids.
 Cochlear implants and/or osseointegrated hearing systems are covered only if medically necessary. - Hemodialysis: Coverage provided for medically necessary hemodialysis. - Home health care: Home health care, when your physician certifies that the visits are medically necessary for the care and treatment of a covered illness or injury.
 Custodial care is not covered.
-You should call your network and/or claim administrator to initiate the QuickReview process to be sure home health care is considered medically necessary. - Hospice care: Eligible expenses medically necessary for the care and treatment of a terminally ill covered person.
+You should call your network/claims administrator to initiate the QuickReview process to be sure home health care is considered medically necessary. - Hospice care: Eligible expenses medically necessary for the care and treatment of a terminally ill covered person.
 Expenses in connection with hospice care include both facility and outpatient care.
-Hospice care is covered when approved by your network and/or claim administrator.
-You should contact your network and/or claim administrator to initiate the QuickReview process. - Inpatient room and board expenses: - Value Plus Option: Eligible expenses are based on the negotiated rates with that particular network hospital.
+Hospice care is covered when approved by your network/claims administrator.
+You should contact your network/claims administrator to initiate the QuickReview process. - Inpatient room and board expenses: - Value Plus Option: Eligible expenses are based on the negotiated rates with that particular network hospital.
 For out-of-network, eligible expenses are determined based on the most common semiprivate room rate in that geographic area. - Value Option: Eligible expenses are based on the negotiated rates with that particular network hospital.
-For out-of-network, eligible expenses are determined based on the most common semiprivate room rate in that geographic area. - Standard Medical Options: Hospital room and board charges are eligible at 80% up to the most common semiprivate room rate in that geographic area, plus \$4.
-If the hospital does not have semiprivate rooms, the Standard Medical Options consider the eligible expense to be 90% of the hospital's lowest private room rate, plus \$4. - Intensive care, coronary care or special care units (including isolation units): Coverage includes room and board and medically necessary services and supplies. - IUD: Insertion or removal of an IUD.
-Covered if performed in an in-network physician's office (covered as outpatient surgery) for the following plans: Value Option and Value Plus Option.
-Not covered under the Standard Medical Options.

-- Laboratory or pathology expenses: Coverage is provided for medically necessary diagnostic laboratory tests.
+For out-of-network, eligible expenses are determined based on the most common semiprivate room rate in that geographic area. - Core Option: Hospital room and board charges are eligible at 80% up to the most common semiprivate room rate in that geographic area, plus \$4.
+If the hospital does not have semiprivate rooms, the Core Option considers the eligible expense to be 90% of the hospital's lowest private room rate, plus \$4. - Intensive care, coronary care or special care units (including isolation units): Coverage includes room and board and medically necessary services and supplies. - IUD: Insertion or removal of an IUD.
+Covered if performed in an in-network physician's office (covered as outpatient surgery) for the following plans: Core Option, Value Option andValue Plus Option.
+For the Out-of-Area Option, covered as outpatient surgery if performed in a physician's office. - Laboratory or pathology expenses: Coverage is provided for medically necessary diagnostic laboratory tests.
 Under the Value Plus Optionor the Value Option, in-network coverage depends on whether the care is received in a hospital-based setting or a physician's office or laboratory facility. - Mammograms: Medically necessary diagnostic mammograms are covered, regardless of age under all medical options.

-Under the Value Plus Option and the Value Option, routine screening mammograms are covered in-network at 100%.
+Under the Value Plus Option, the Value Option and the Core Option, routine screening mammograms are covered in-network at 100%.
 Out-of-network under the Value Plus Option and the Value Option, routine screening mammograms are covered based on the following guidelines: